 - Remote Usability Testing

 Laboratory Usability Testing:.
 This testing is conducted in a separate lab room in presence of the observers.
 The testers are assigned tasks to execute.
-The role of the observer is to monitor behavior of the testers and report outcome of testing.
+The role of the observer is to monitor the behavior of the testers and report the outcome of testing.
 The observer remains silent during the course of testing.
-In this testing both observers and testers are present in same physical location.
+In this testing, both observers and testers are present in a same physical location.

-But as a general guideline , if you on a small budget and interested in DIY usability testing 5 is a good number to start with.
-If budget is not a constraint its best consult experienced professionals to determine number of users.
+But as a general guideline, if you on a small budget and interested in DIY usability testing 5 is a good number to start with.
+If budget is not a constraint its best consult experienced professionals to determine the number of users.

-- Start the testing during the early stage of design and development
+- Start the UX testing during the early stage of design and development

 - It's a good practice to conduct usability testing on your competitor's product before you begin development.
 This will help you determine usability standards for your target audience